 - Wind-borne debris removal

-Landowners who would like to be evaluated for EWP program funding have two ways to submit their information:
+Landowners who would like to be evaluated for EWP program funding should complete the EWP Program Interest Form.
+Please include photos of the damage if possible.

 The Buncombe County Soil and Water Conservation District works in partnership with USDA’s Natural Resource Conservation Service (NRCS) to implement the EWP program.
 The Buncombe County Soil & Water Conservation District's mission is to conserve the soil, water, and related natural resources of Buncombe County by providing education, information, technical assistance, and economic incentives to County residents.